Assistant Professor of Urban Studies and Planning

 Before joining PSU faculty in 2010, Dr. Schrock taught as a visiting professor at the University of Minnesota’s Humphrey School of Public Affairs.
 While completing doctoral studies at the University of Illinois at Chicago, he worked at the Center for Urban Economic Development, where he worked with local officials in Chicago on research and evaluation of jobs and workforce development programs.
 He has also worked in state economic development in Minnesota and Indiana around diverse issues as manufacturing skills and welfare-to-work programs.

 He teaches courses in regional economic development, the economics of urban planning, and urban labor markets.
-In and out of the classroom, Dr. Schrock strives to help students gain the skills and connections necessary to receive fair access to opportunity in the labor market.
-He enjoys teaching undergrads the relevance of planning, shaping MURP students into the next generation of planners, and helping doctorate students become social scientists.
+In and out of the classroom, Dr. Schrock strives to help students gain the skills and connections necessary to succeed professionally.
+He enjoys teaching undergrads the relevance of planning, shaping MURP students into the next generation of planners, and helping doctoral students become social scientists.
 He was named the Toulan School’s recipient of the inaugural CUPA Teaching Awards for 2011-12.

 He is currently active on several areas of research, including:

-Job targeting policies in U.S. cities.
+Local and “first source” hiring policies in U.S. cities.
 How can the benefits of local economic development be targeted to populations in need?
 Prof. Schrock is studying the use of “first source” and local hiring policies as a tool for communities to ensure that disadvantaged populations and communities benefit from publicly-subsidized job creation efforts.
 He recently received an Early Career Research Award from the WE Upjohn Institute for Employment Research to support this work.

-Migration trends and labor market outcomes for young, college-educated workers.
+Migration and labor market outcomes for young, college-educated workers.
 Is Portland really “the place where young people go to retire”?
 This research, in collaboration with Professor Jason Jurjevich, examines the shifting relationship between migration, amenities, and economic opportunity for younger workers.
-They will be presenting their work in September 2012 as part of the Toulan School’s “City Wise” series.
+They presented their work in September 2012 as part of the Toulan School’s “City Wise” series.
 Related reports: